qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 :guilabel:`Browser` tab in :ref:`grass_options`.

-If a source raster has more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |mIconRasterGroup| icon is created.
-External rasters have a different icon |mIconRasterLink|.
+If a source raster has more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |rasterGroup| icon is created.
+External rasters have a different icon |rasterLink|.

 .. _managing_grass_data: